robin-vjc/nsopy/README.md

 #### Why is this an important class of problems?

-There are several contexts in which non-smooth convex optimization programs arise naturally.
+There are several practical contexts in which non-smooth convex optimization programs arise.
 One such context is the lagrangian duality framework.
 Duality is an approach frequently used to systematically take advantage of ``structure'' within difficult optimization programs.
 [Here](notebooks/Application to Duality.ipynb) is quick intro on Lagrangian duality;